ICHEC-learn/python-hpc/_episodes/02-timing-simple-speedup.md

 > `pi_estimation_np() uses numpy to improve the performance of the algorithm.
 >
 >
-> Hint: You may want to try writing the three functions to a file and running cProfile on that file.
-You can use the ipython magic
+> Hint: You may want to try writing the three functions to a file and running `cProfile` on that file.
+You can use
-> %%writefile
+> the ipython magic `%%writefile` if you are using a notebook.
 >
 > ~~~
 > import math